qixucen/qixucen.github.io/_pages/about.md

 He is passionate about hackathons and has secured significant prizes in various competitions organized by prominent Chinese internet companies.

-His research interests primarily focus on Natural Language Processing (NLP), particularly LLM Agents and LLM Reasoning.
-Recently, his work has centered on agentic workflow optimization and the development of reasoning frameworks leveraging test-time scaling techniques.
+His research interests primarily focus on Natural Language Processing (NLP), particularly in the area of LLM test-time scaling, related to various approaches including reasoning framework, reasoning model (like o1 and R1), and agentic workflow optimization.

 He is still seeking PhD opportunities.
 It's a long journey, but he never lacks the perseverance to grow through adversity.